rjspencer/docs/theming.md

 lt
 :	check to see if the user is less than a specific tier

+### if:UserCanViewContent
+Checks to see if a user can view the current content based on its exclusivity and any other relevant factors

 ### if:UserEventAttendingStatus
 Checks to see the status of the event the user is attending